NoelDeMartin/soukai/docs/guide/going-further.md

 Other than that, don't be afraid to go into the source code.
 It's written in TypeScript, so you'll probably learn more by looking at it.

-One folder in particular that will be useful to learn how to define and use models is the [tests folder](https://github.com/NoelDeMartin/soukai/tree/master/tests/lib/suites).
+One folder in particular that will be useful to learn how to define and use models is the [tests folder](https://github.com/NoelDeMartin/soukai/tree/master/tests/lib/suites) (this is currently being migrated, so you'll also find tests throughout the source code in files ending with `.test.ts`.)

 ## Extending the Library